emperorDuke/nested_formdata/README.md

 from rest_framework.parsers import FormParser from rest_framework.response import Response

-from drf_nested_formdata.parser import NestedMultpartParser, NestedJSONParser
+from drf_nested_formdata.parser import NestedMultiPartParser, NestedJSONParser

-class TestMultipartParserView(APIView):
+class TestMultiPartParserView(APIView):
-    # we are using a `NestedMultipartParser` which is also just a normal
+    # we are using a `NestedMultiPartParser` which is also just a normal
     # DRF multipart parser
-    parser_classes = (NestedMultpartParser, FormParser)
+    parser_classes = (NestedMultiPartParser, FormParser)

     def post(self, request):

         return Response(data=request.data, status=200)

     # or

 class TestJSONParserView(APIView):
     # we are using a `NestedJSONParser` which is also just a normal